tracking-exposed/youtube.tracking.exposed/content/wetest/announcement-1.md

            <i>
             <a href="https://chrome.google.com/webstore/detail/youtube-rabbit-hole/nlddakjbmpidooplakalfoogdincflfh" target=_blank>[try this to get rid of!?]</a>.
            </i>
-           Most of the evidence supporting these claims is <b>anecdotal</b>; stories told by the author, supported by screenshots of content.
+           Most of the evidence supporting these claims is <b>anecdotal</b>; experiences of algorithmic interference, reported by screenshots and memories.
         </li>
-        <li>A more rigorous collection presentaiton of evidence was produced by <a target=_blank href="https://algotransparency.org/">algotransparency.org</a>, by Guillaume Chaslot.</li>
+        <li>A more rigorous collection of evidence, from the perspective of a singgle point of observation, is maintained by Guillaume Chaslot: <a target=_blank href="https://algotransparency.org/">algotransparency.org</a>.</li>
         <li>At the beginning of 2020 a heated debate was seenon twitter,
           <a target=_blank href="https://twitter.com/mark_ledwich/status/1210743158184693760">
            (Mark Ledwich, twitter announcements)